dave271/vuejs_project/README.md

 # VueJs Project

-### A vuejs app that visualizes data from a obtained from a database.
+### A vuejs app that visualizes data obtained from a database.
 The database information is retrieved using API call method.
 This application makes use of a barchart to show certain number of people and their corresponding blood-groups based on information contained in the database.
 ### Bar chart from highcharts library was used for visual representation of information and firebase was used to create the database used in this project.

 ## Build Setup